SJLennon/IBM-i-RPG-Free-CLP-Code/5250_Subfile/README.md

 Some of the programs use /Include statements, which are found in the Copy_Mbrs directory.
 In the code these programs refer to my DEMO library, so to compile you may need to change this.

 The RPG code is free form, except that the D-Specs are fixed form.
 This probably allows more  developers who are still on older versions of the OS, or are still using the out of date SEU, to more easily use the code.
-The code can be converted to totally free form using the free _*"JCRHFD - Rpg H,F,D to free form syntax"*_ command available at [JCRCMDS.COM](http://www.jcrcmds.com/jcrdown2.html#JCRHFD_tag).
+The code can be converted to totally free format using the free _**"JCRHFD - Rpg H,F,D to free form syntax"**_ command available at [JCRCMDS.COM](http://www.jcrcmds.com/jcrdown2.html#JCRHFD_tag).
 If there is interest I may post totally free form versions.

 The genesis of these programs was code that I wrote in RPG IV for a Fortune 500 retailer circa 2002-2004.
 The code was then cloned as a standard approach by another team leader.
 This code is a more modern version that I cleaned up in 2020.